yozik04/influx-cleaner/README.md

 # influx-cleaner
 A command line tool to remove invalid data from InfluxDB.

-I am using some myinfluxdb bindings that from time to time produce invalid data.
+I am using some Openhab2 bindings that from time to time produce invalid data.
 This invalid data gets into InfluxDB.
 It is complicated to clean it.

 Tool is not meant to delete a large amount of data.
 No deletion performance optimization is done.
 Index is being rebuild after every deleted row.